 Why this example exists

 This article is intentionally small.
 It is not here to sell a single investigation subject.
-It is here to show how Ithildin handles the infrastructure problem: public artifacts, hosted copies, metadata-only records, and finding-level provenance all in one reader-facing flow.
+It is here to show how Ithildin handles the infrastructure problem: hosted evidence artifacts, metadata-only records, and finding-level provenance in one reader-facing flow.

 The core pattern is a deniable procurement corridor.
 A thin Florida vehicle appears during the key shortlist window, a UK advisory entity sits behind the services layer, and a single intermediary keeps the handoff legible only when multiple source classes are combined 1.